 Close by, some of the most pungent smells at an open market are those wafting from the fishmongers' stalls.
 They are pleasant rather than intolerable.
 They are fresh - not as depicted in the famous birthing scene in an 18th century fish market in Perfume the Story of a murderer.
 Passing by the fishmongers, I had wondered a few times about unlikely aromatic encounters in the olfactory circus that a farmers' market is.

-Eau des Merveilles Bleue is about La Grande Bleue (the Mediterranean sea) on the surface of the waves, but it is also about La Bleue, from the depths of history and the folds of Christine Nagel's imagination.
+Eau des Merveilles Bleue is about La Grande Bleue (the Mediterranean sea) surfing on the surface of oceanic waves, but it is also about La Bleue, from the depths of botanical and blending history and the folds of Christine Nagel's cultural imagination.